NZer who worked on first atomic bomb dies

 His funeral will be held at Old St Paul's in Wellington on Thursday.

-Next story in National: Stroke Foundation urges case for ACC support
+Next story in New Zealand: Stroke Foundation urges case for ACC support

 Copyright © 2013, Radio New Zealand